limitedcoffeetime/algebra-flow/README.md

 #### Database interface

-`services/database/types.ts` defines an `IDatabase` contract that both `mockDb.ts` and the SQLite implementation now satisfy.
-This removes much of the duplicated CRUD code.
+`services/database/types.ts` defines an `IDatabase` contract that the SQLite implementation uses for consistent CRUD operations.